oracle-samples/oci-data-science-ai-samples/distributed_training/README.md

     **Replace** `<your-dynamic-group-name>` with the name of your dynamic group!
     &nbsp;
-3. Create new users you need and add them to [your Administrators Group](https://cloud.oracle.com/identity/groups)
+3. Create new user(s) you need and add them to [your Administrators Group](https://cloud.oracle.com/identity/groups)

 ### If You're Past the Proof-of-Concept Phase